Illusion neckline wedding dress with lace bodice and full silk skirt. Button back fastening and organza train the scalloped lace edging.

 Train wrist loop, with hidden something blue.
 All my dresses also come with a bustle button and hook-up for dancing in the evening.

-Final fitting Pictures
+Final fitting Pictures for the Illusion Neckline Wedding Dress.

 above: train hooked up for dancing